MartinMiles/awesome-sitecore/readme.md

 ## Content Search

-- [Sitecore-spatial-geojson-polygons](https://github.com/josedbaez/sitecore-spatial-geojson-polygons) - implementation of a Linq extension to be able to query on points that intercept GeoJson polygons in solr indexes.
-The demo provides a template with the spatial field, couple of sample items with polygons from openstreetmap that cover some cities; and a controller rendering that reads lat and lng from the querystring and returns the polygon of the item found (e.g. Big Ben’s coordinates return London).
+- [Sitecore spatial geojson polygons](https://github.com/josedbaez/sitecore-spatial-geojson-polygons) - implementation of a Linq extension to be able to query on points that intercept GeoJson polygons in solr indexes.
+The demo provides a template with the spatial field, couple of sample items with polygons from openstreetmap that cover some cities; and a controller rendering that reads lat and lng from the querystring and returns the polygon of the item found (e.g. Big Ben's coordinates return London).
 - [Search Index Builder](https://github.com/jermdavis/SearchIndexBuilder) - a tool for rebuilding search indexes from outside the Sitecore web app especially good for very long-running builds.
 - [SolrCloud Install Scripts](https://github.com/jermdavis/SolrCloud-Helpers) - a PowerShell scripting library to help with installing SolrCloud clusters on Windows.
 - [Common Sitecore ContentSearch extensions](https://github.com/LaubPlusCo/LaubPlusCo.Common.ContentSearch) - common extensions to Sitecore contentSearch; hereunder PopulateSolrSchema pipeline processors to ensure that all installed languages in Sitecore are added to the solr managed schema.